PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 reports with translations, it's time to discuss the multi-language report development process.
 The first step here is to decide how to package your dataset definitions and report layouts for distribution.
-Let's examine two popular approaches used by content creators using Power BI Desktop.
+Let's examine two popular approaches used by content creators who work with Power BI Desktop.

 In the first approach, the goal is to keep things simple and convenient by creating a single PBIX project file which contains both a report